 Ref.
-No. FS 4.1.4-1700-15 Writing Science: How to write and publish scientific papers Vetenskapligt skrivande: Att skriva och publicera vetenskapliga artiklar Credits: 5 ECTS Course Code:
+No. FS 3.1.4-17-19 Writing Science: How to write and publish scientific papers Vetenskapligt skrivande: Att skriva och publicera vetenskapliga artiklar Credit points: 5 ECTS Course code: 5DN003 Established: 2015-11-02; rev 2019-02-26 Established by: Committee for doctoral studies Syllabus valid from: 2015-11-02 Responsible Department: Faculty of Medicine: Department of Radiation Sciences, Faculty of Science and Technology: Department of Physics Main field of study: General science Grading system: G pass, U Fail Level of Education: Doctoral course 1.
+Required Knowledge Admitted to students at third cycle-level, corresponding to doctoral students that have written or are writing a scientific manuscript.
+2. Expected learning outcomes After completing the course, students shall be able to:

-Established: 2015-11-02 Established by: Committee for doctoral studies Syllabus valid from: 2015-11-02 Responsible Department: Faculty of Medicine: Department of Radiation Sciences, Faculty of Science and Technology: Department of Physics Main field of study: General science Grading system: G pass, U Fail Level of Education: Doctoral course 1.
-Requirements Admitted to students at third cycle-level, corresponding to doctoral students that have written or are writing a scientific manuscript.
-2. Learning Outcomes After completing the course, students shall be able to: Knowledge and understanding - describe and explain the fundamental structure of a scientific article - describe an underlying philosophy and associated techniques that together provide a systematic approach to scientific writing - explain how the publishing process works Competence and skills - write a scientific manuscript with a clear structure, flow, and story arc - review scientific articles with respect to structure and style Judgement and approach evaluate and analyse scientific articles from a writing-style perspective.
-3. Content This course teaches advanced science writing.
+Knowledge and understanding - describe and explain the fundamental structure of a scientific article - describe an underlying philosophy and associated techniques that together provide a systematic approach to scientific writing - explain how the publishing process works Competence and skills - write a scientific manuscript with a clear structure, flow, and story arc - review scientific articles with respect to structure and style Judgement and approach - evaluate and analyze scientific articles from a writing-style perspective - assess gender biases in scientific publishing and discuss how to confront them.
+3. Contents This course teaches advanced science writing.
 The ability to write scientific papers is a central skill and critical to the success of scientists.
 The overarching aim of this course is for students to receive the underlying philosophies and tools necessary to become skilled scientific writers.
 The course includes the three components of effective communication: content, structure, and language.
 First, we will analyze the key elements of good research articles, emphasizing the significance of the overall structure and exploring different strategies used to Syllabus Umeå University, 901 87 Umeå Faculty of Science and Technology Doctoral Studies Committe www.umu.se/english